aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 2. Define a name for the stack and enter a *Project Name* parameter, that is unique in your account.
 The project name that you define during stack creation defines the name of many of the resources that are being created with the stack.
 Make sure to take note of this parameter.
 3. Have a look at the CloudFormation stack outputs and take note of the provided information.

-#### What is being created with the CloudFormation stack?
+#### What is being created by the CloudFormation stack?

 This stack configures several resources needed for this workshop.
-It sets up an IoT device together with certificates and roles, an Edge Manager fleet, registers the device with the fleet and creates a package for edge agent configuration.
+It sets up an IoT device together with certificates and roles, an Edge Manager fleet, registers the device with the fleet and creates a package for edge agent configuration which is being saved in the S3 bucket for this project.
 The following image illustrates the resources being created with the CloudFormation stack.

 ![edge config](img/cloudformation.png)